Sunday, December 29, 2024

 Wednesday, November 27, 2024

-Mythic Locations 2: Mad Libs Locations For Location Crafter RPG supplement, neighborhood of a Metropolis
+Mythic Locations 2: Mad Libs Locations For Location Crafter RPG supplement, Neighborhood of a Metropolis

 So, I am playing a game which is going to have a long urban segment.
 I want to get a feel for what is in the foreigners quarter.
 Before playing it out I am going to build a template, as I did way back in Mythic Locations 1, some months ago.
 After play and populate it I will then post up a finished district here, for any of you folks to put to what ever use you want, but the template will be setting agnostic.